tofflemire/tofflemire.github.io/pages/photometry.md

 <a href='http://adsabs.harvard.edu/abs/2017ApJ...842L..12T' target='blank'> A link to the peer-reviewed paper on TWA 3A can be found here.</a>

 ## Ongoing Work
-We are curretly working through the data on our 7 remaining binaries.
+We are currently working through the data on our 7 remaining binaries.
 A publication describing the full sample, including the near-infrared photometry is now in prepataion.